Lean Six Sigma certification

 The requirements for Green Belts are:

-- Candidates must pass the Green Belt exam.
-The questions of this exam are easier and cover less topics than the Black Belt exam described above.
+- Candidates must pass the Green Belt theoretical exam.
+The questions of this exam are less difficult and cover less topics than the Black Belt exam described above.

 - Candidates must submit two Lean Six Sigma projects.
-The requirements listed above for Black Belts apply to Green Belts as well, but the minimum financial benefits per projects are less, that is, €20k per year.
+The requirements listed above for Black Belts apply to Green Belts as well, but the minimum financial benefits per projects are only €20k per year.

 Procedure and price